-- a day bag or backpack for traveling around - A laptop (check with your director if this is necessary). - Adapters and converters for US electronics - a USB memory device for transferring documents and photos between computers - Space/Vacuum bags (can be found at Wal-Mart or Target and condense the amount of space your clothing uses in your luggage) - luggage ID tags both inside and outside of your luggage - International phone numbers for computer and credit cards - a small supply of toiletries - a money belt and/or neck pouch to carry valuables - a travel sewing kit (with safety pins) - a small first aid kit - any preferred health and beauty supplies - a Swiss army knife with corkscrew, bottle opener, and scissors (packed in your suitcase not your carry-on luggage) - a camera - playing cards - sunglasses & sunscreen (if applicable) - all medications, prescription or non-prescription, should be carried in the original, labeled container; take copies of all prescriptions with you - notebooks, school supplies, etc (if applicable) - language-specific dictionary (if applicable) - a few token gifts, something typically American or representative of the area in which you live in the U.S., or from Dickinson College an especially a good gift if you are living with a host family.
+- a day bag or backpack for traveling around - If you already have one, a laptop with wireless capabilities.
+Most recent laptops come with converters built in the AC adaptor, but make sure you check this.
+If you do not have the proper converter (i.e. one that can convert 220 volt current), then you will ruin your hard drive.
+Please note this isn't always necessary for short-term programs. - Adapters and converters for US electronics - a USB memory device for transferring documents and photos between computers - Space/Vacuum bags (can be found at Wal-Mart or Target and condense the amount of space your clothing uses in your luggage) - luggage ID tags both inside and outside of your luggage - International phone numbers for computer and credit cards - a small supply of toiletries - a travel alarm clock (with extra batteries) - a money belt and/or neck pouch to carry valuables - a travel sewing kit (with safety pins) - a small first aid kit - any preferred health and beauty supplies - a Swiss army knife with corkscrew, bottle opener, and scissors (packed in your suitcase not your carry-on luggage) - a camera - playing cards - sunglasses & sunscreen (if applicable) - all medications, prescription or non-prescription, should be carried in the original, labeled container; take copies of all prescriptions with you - notebooks, school supplies, etc (if applicable) - language-specific dictionary (if applicable) - a few token gifts, something typically American or representative of the area in which you live in the U.S., or from Dickinson College an especially a good gift if you are living with a host family.